Serena Williams Shows Off Gym-Honed Figure In A Bra & Leggings While Posing In Front Of A Mirror

-Serena Williams showed off her sculpted figure in the most recent update that was shared on her Instagram feed.
+Serena Williams showed off her sculpted figure in the most recent update that she shared on her Instagram feed.
 The tennis superstar posted the image on January 21.

 Serena sat in front of a mirror inside of an empty gym.
-One piece of exercise equipment was suspended from the ceiling and the surrounding walls were white.
+One piece of exercise equipment was suspended from the ceiling, and the surrounding walls were white.
 She turned her body at an angle as she looked over her shoulder with her lips slightly parted.
 One of her feet was tucked under her derriere and the opposite was stretched out in front of her.
 Her left hand was planted firmly on the ground and she casually draped the opposite over her bent knee.

 Serena treated her audience to a great view of her curvaceous physique in her latest share.
 Her look included a dark blue bra.
 The piece featured a pair of thick straps that hugged her shoulders tightly.
-The bottom hemline cut off near her ribs, while its short cut exposed a tease of her midsection.
-Serena’s muscular arms, which have been the results of her championed tennis career, were also on display.
+The bottom hemline cut off near her ribs, while its short cut teased of her midsection.
+Serena’s muscular arms, which have been the result of her legendary tennis career, were also on display.
 The front of the garment was visible in the mirror and its scoop neckline revealed her bare collar.

-She teamed the bra with a pair of tight leggings that boasted the same tight fit as her bra.
+She teamed the bra with a pair of tight leggings that boasted the same tight fit.
 The sporty-chic pants had a high waistband that fit snugly around her midsection.
 The piece’s thin fabric showed off her shapely thighs.
-Her gym-chic look was completed with a pair of black sneakers that had matching laces.
+Her gym look was completed with a pair of black sneakers that had matching laces.
 The soles of the shoes were outlined in blue, adding another pop of color to her attire.

 Serena wore her curly tresses down and they tumbled over her shoulder and back.
 She kept her accessories to a minimum, wearing only a small black watch on her wrist.

-Serena left the caption of the photo blank.
-Her latest update has been rewarded with more than 263,000 likes and 3,000 comments.
+Serena’s latest update has been rewarded with more than 263,000 likes and 3,000 comments.
 Most social media users were quick to applaud her athletic physique while a few more were left speechless and used emoji instead of words.

 “You are soooo beautiful.
 Just when I thoguht you couldn’t get any hotter you smack us with this,” one follower wrote.